Azure/portaldocs/portal-sdk/templates/portalfx-create.md

 ### Create Marketplace package (aka Gallery package)
 The Marketplace provides a categorized collection of packages which can be created in the portal.
 Publishing your package to the Marketplace is simple:
+
 1. Create a package and publish it to the DF Marketplace yourself, if applicable.
-Learn more about [publishing packages to the Marketplace](/documentation/sections/gallery).
+Learn more about [publishing packages to the Marketplace](../../gallery-sdk/generated/index-gallery.md).
 1. Side-load your extension to test it locally.
 1. Set a "hide key" before testing in production.
 1. Send the package to the Marketplace team to publish it for production.
 1. Notify the Marketplace team when you're ready to go live.

 Note that the **+New** menu is curated and can change at any time based on C+E leadership business goals.
-Ensure documentation, demos, and tests use [Create from Browse](/documentation/articles/portalfx-browse#create) or [deep-links](/documentation/articles/portalfx-links) as the entry point.
+Ensure documentation, demos, and tests use [Create from Browse](portalfx-browse.md) or [deep-links](portalfx-links.md) as the entry point.

 ![The +New menu][plus-new]

 ![The Marketplace][marketplace]

 ### Design for a single blade
 All create experiences should be designed for a single blade.
 Start by building a template blade.
-Always prefer dropdowns over pickers (form fields that allow selecting items from a list in a child blade) and avoid using [selectors](#controls-selectors-and-pickers) (form fields that open child blades).
+Always prefer dropdowns over pickers (form fields that allow selecting items from a list in a child blade) and avoid using selectors (form fields that open child blades).

 Email [ibizafxpm](mailto:ibizafxpm@microsoft.com?subject=Full-screen Create) if you have any questions about the current state of full-screen create experiences.

 ### Add a provider component
-The [parameter collection framework](/documentation/articles/portalfx-parameter-collection-overview) is platform that enables you to build UX to collect data from the user.
+The [parameter collection framework](portalfx-parameter-collection-overview.md) is platform that enables you to build UX to collect data from the user.
 If you're not familiar with collectors and providers, now is a good time to read more about it.

 In most cases, your blade will be launched from the Marketplace or a toolbar command (like Create from Browse).
 They will act as the collectors.
 Consequently, your blade will be expected to act as a provider.
 Here's what a provider looks like: